andrelbd1/gstreamer-sdl2/README.md

 # gstreamer-sdl2
-Sample of application to decode a video using GStreamer and render using SDL2
+Sample of application to decode a video using GStreamer and render it using SDL2